Modi 3.0: India Confronts New Realities in a Chaotic Middle East

 Contributor

-Gopi Krishna Bhamidipati is pursuing a PhD in the Planning, Governance, and Globalization Program at Virginia Tech’s School of Public and International Affairs in Arlington, Virginia.
-His academic focus is India’s relations with Israel, Iran, and the Gulf Cooperation Council countries.
-Prior to this, Gopi was a journalist working in the United Arab Emirates and India.
+Gopi Krishna Bhamidipati earned a PhD from the Planning, Governance, and Globalization Program at Virginia Tech’s School of Public and International Affairs in Arlington, Virginia.
+His dissertation explored India’s relations with Israel, Iran, and the Gulf Cooperation Council countries.
+Prior to his doctoral studies, Bhamidipati worked as a journalist in the United Arab Emirates and India.

 Amid escalating tensions over the Gaza war, India is increasing engagement with varied actors in the Middle East.